Give2Peer/g2p-server-symfony/README.md

 Error Codes
 -----------

 Still not sure about this.
 Maybe start at 700 ?
+Maybe use strings ?

-001 Username already taken
+001 UNAVAILABLE_USERNAME Username already taken
-002 Too many registrations
+002 BANNED_FOR_ABUSE     Too many registrations
-003 Wrong or missing picture file
-004 Not authorized
+003 UNSUPPORTED_FILE     Wrong or missing picture file uploaded 004 NOT_AUTHORIZED       Not authorized

 Todo
 ----